 Our Enhanced Driver License Checklist provides information that will help you in preparing to obtain your EDL.

-An EDL/ID costs a fee that's in addition to the standard fees for licenses and/or Non-Driver ID (license fees vary by class, duration, and endorsement).
+An EDL/ID has a fee that is in addition to the standard fees for licenses and/or Non-Driver ID (license fees vary by class, duration, and endorsement).

 DMV staff will determine eligibility for an EDL/ID by verifying the information on the source documents submitted and conducting investigative applicant interviews to determine identity and citizenship.
 EDL issuance will require, at a minimum, presentation and verification of a photo identity document; documentation showing the applicant's date of birth; proof of the person's social security number; and documentation showing the applicant's name and address of principle residence.